 sin –

-things for the sake of hearing these words: “Well done, good and faithful
+We do all things for the moment we meet Christ for the first time, for the sake of hearing these words: “Well done, good and faithful

 slave.
 You were faithful with a few things, I will put you in charge of many